 Experiencing two or more stressful life events was enough to increase a pregnant woman’s risk of stillbirth by 40%.
 Women suffering five or more stressful events are up to 2.5 times more likely to suffer a stillbirth, based on the study results.

 The National Institutes of Health believe the study could spark education and support to reduce stress during pregnancy.
 If 20% of women report having three or more stressful life events during the average pregnancy, there is a huge cause for concern about the impact of those events on fetal health and pregnancy outcome.
 Interventions could be used to reduce the number of stillbirths.

-The study numbers make it look like there is a clear connection between stressful life events and risk of stillbirth, but the numbers may be slightly skewed.
+The study numbers make it look like there is a clear connection between stressful life events and the risk of stillbirth, but the numbers may be slightly skewed.
 Survey takers were asked to choose from a provided list of stressful events.
 They were not allowed to choose a personal event that they felt was stressful.
-Moreover, levels of stress associated with the event did not play a part in the study.
+Moreover, the levels of stress associated with the event did not play a part in the study.

 - C. J. R. Hogue, et al. A Population-based Case-Control Study of Stillbirth: The Relationship of Significant Life Events to the Racial Disparity for African Americans.
 American Journal of Epidemiology, 2013; DOI: 10.1093/aje/kws381.